 - 1. Debrief of creativity exercise

 - 2. Case discussion: The Team That Wasn't

 What are the problems in the FireArt team?
 Where do they come from?
 What should Eric do to solve them?

 3. SkyStream discussion

 Managing conflict as "the bust" sets in

-Due: Personal reflection paper

-SESSION 4 (Saturday, April 11)

-Managing Meetings and Information Sharing
+SESSION 4 (Tuesday, April 21) Managing Meetings and Information Sharing

 Readings: